muarts/selenium-web-automation/README.md

 # Web automation using Selenium and Java with POM approach

-This is a web automation project for the https://www.saucedemo.com using Selenium with Java.
+This is a web automation project for the [Sauce Demo automation practice website](https://www.saucedemo.com) using Selenium with Java.

 The project follows a clean and maintainable POM architecture, considering that web